Maciej-Staniec/Drum-kit/README.md

 # Drum-kit
-A simple game created with JavaScript.
-We can use both the mouse and the keyboard keys.
+Practice traversing the DOM and manipulating its elements